fredgibbs/fredgibbs.github.io/courses/american-food/book-reflections.md

 ## Don't forget your grade (1-8 scale)
 At the end of your cookbook analysis, evaluate your own effort.
 Use half points if you'd like.

 - 1-2: **Marginal**.
-Skimmed the readings quickly and your response provides a coherent but rather simplistic description of what you learned.
+Skimmed the book quickly and your review provides a coherent but rather simplistic description of the content.
 - 3-4: **Fine**.
-Read the assignments reasonably carefully, and your responses show that you're thinking critically about the ideas, arguments, and evidence presented.
+Read the book reasonably carefully, and your review shows that you're thinking critically about the ideas, arguments, and evidence presented.
 - 5-6: **Very good**.
-Read the assignments reasonably carefully, and your responses show that you're thinking critically about the ideas, arguments, and evidence presented.
+Read the book carefully, and your review shows a legitimate effort to engage with the suggested questions above.
 - 7-8: **Excellent**.
-This would mean that you spent a lot of time with your cookbook (relative to what you would normally spend with a reading and what other people seem to have done), and wrote up an original, expressive, and sophisticated analysis of what we can learn about American food from that cookbook.
+Read the book closely, and your review shows an original, expressive, and sophisticated answers to the suggested questions above.

 ## Questions
-You are ALWAYS welcome to email questions or ask for clarification.
+You are ALWAYS welcome to use email or better yet Slack for questions or clarifications.
 Writing is hard enough, and virtually impossible when you're not sure what you're trying to do.
-Please get in touch via email or Slack!
+Please get in touch!